joshuang321/Encryptware-NP-CSF/README.md

 Run command prompt in administrator.
 Type 'WScript pathname' into command prompt with vbscript pathname as pathname to run the vbscript.
 # What it current do:
-Encrypts the Desktop files.
-Uses Window Scripting Host to encrypt the user's files.
+Uses Window Scripting Host to encrypt the user's Desktop files.
 For Demostration purposes only.